-We are first going to talk about the safety precautions you should consider when working with resin and then we will go into some of the associated risks of working with epoxy resin when you are not protected.
+We are first going to talk about the resin safety and the safety precautions you should consider when working with resin, and then we will go into some of the associated risks of working with resin when you are not wearing resin safety protection.

 Of course, these are safety recommendations and it is your own personal choice and responsibility to look into what you personally need and want to use for your personal protective equipment (PPE) when working with resin, and each brand and type of resin has its own recommendations as well.
 Be sure to read your resin labels, safety data sheets or material safety data sheets for the brand you will be working with.